mlgupta/keyper-web/content/home/faq.md

 You are sharing these demo systems with others.
 Please be respectful of others.
 We delete all uploaded keys every night.
 {{% /alert %}}
 ## I have a question which is not answered here.
 Send your question to support@dbsentry.com and we'll try to address it.
+You can also hang out with us on [Discord](https://discord.gg/JKpgXrYvGX)
 # Technical
 ## What is under the hood?
 Keyper is published as a Docker container which can also be run using podman.
 The stack include: